williambq/AppNoticeSDK-Android/README.md

         *  boolean isAccepted: True if the user clicked Accept on the Explicit Consent dialog or when they close the Implied Consent dialog.
 False if the user clicked Decline on the Explicit Consent dialog.
         *  HashMap<Integer, Boolean> trackerHashMap: A key/value map of all defined non-essential trackers.
 The key is the tracker ID and the value is true if the tracker is on and false if the tracker is off.
       *  **onNoticeSkipped**: This method is called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called except when the SDK state meets one or more of the following conditions:
+        * The Implied Consent dialog:
+            1. Has already been displayed the number of times specified by the parameter to the SDK's startImpliedConsentFlow method.
+                * 0: Displays on first start and every notice ID change (recommended).
+                * 1+: Is the max number of times to display the consent screen on start up in a 30-day period.
-        * The Implied Consent dialog has already been displayed ghostery_implied_flow_session_display_max times in the current session.
+            2. Has already been displayed ghostery_implied_flow_session_display_max times in the current session.
-        * The Implied Consent dialog has already been displayed as required by the ghostery_implied_flow_30day_display_max value (see Ghostery_config.xml for details).
         * The Explicit Consent dialog:
             1. In strict mode, consent has already been given;
             2. In lenient mode, the consent screen only displayed on a change in the app-notice configuration, including on first start.
 It is skipped on all others.